 Kincardine Castle was built for entertainment, a job which it does as well today as it did on the day it was finished.
 The Castle’s reception rooms and grounds are capable of hosting events of all sizes.

 The main entrance which is hung about with a combination of portraits and weaponry leads up broad marble stairs to the principal reception room, the Great Hall.

 The Great Hall is a spectacular welcome to the inside of Kincardine Castle.
-It is a versatile entertainment space dominated at one end by the carved granite fireplace, and watched over by trophies from successful days in the field.
+It is a versatile entertainment space dominated at one end by the carved granite fireplace, and watched over by trophies all shot by the women of the household.
 The Great Hall has been used for dances and formal dining on many any occasion, in addition to its more everyday function as a relaxing living room.
-Our concert recitals and receptions are held in the Great Hall, and the other reception rooms can be found directly off it.
+Our concert recitals and receptions are held in the Great Hall, and the other reception rooms lead off it.

 The Drawing Room is also accessible from the Great Hall and is wonderful light-filled place to relax and chat after dinner, or at any time of the day.

 A long balcony leads from a French window at the far end of the Drawing Room, connects with the Great Hall and descends to the garden.

 “Many thanks for allowing us to use your beautiful home.
 It made for a wonderful setting for our meeting and set the scene for a very successful trip.
 Hope to see you again another time.”